stevewpalmer/jcom/samples/Comal/README.md

 # Comal Sample Programs

-This folder contains sample Comal programs that can be compiled using the JComal compiler using the supplied makefile.
+This folder contains sample Comal programs that can be compiled using the Comal compiler or loaded and run from the interpreter.

 * abs.lst        ...
 Displays the ABS of a number
 * and.lst        ...
 Simple test for characters in a string